privet-kitty/cl-competitive/README.md

 # Common Lisp code collection for competitive programming
 [![Build Status](https://travis-ci.com/privet-kitty/cl-competitive.svg?token=Tm5zQHEnGe2GCWmpu5C3&branch=master)](https://travis-ci.com/privet-kitty/cl-competitive)

-This code collection is maintained mainly for competitive programming with Common Lisp.
+This code collection is maintained mainly for competitive programming, and partly for understanding algorithms.

 ## License
 The greater part of this library is distributed as public domain, or licensed under either CC0 or the MIT license, whichever gives you the most rights in your legislation.
 Some code, however, has its specific license (usually because it is a dead copy of other library).
 For the details, please see the header of each file.